attack-monkey/Lean-Functional-Typescript/README.md

 3. While an obvious path is to learn more about other flavors of Functional Programming, remember that **Lean** is about simplicity.
 It is better to write code that is easily digestible by others than introduce difficult to grasp concepts. **Lean** dove-tails into the javascript / typescript paradigm - where as some other concepts seem foreign to the language.
 With that caution in mind - learn more about FP.

-4. Learn more about the libraries that we've mentioned.
+4. Learn more about functional libraries - including Ramda and Rxjs